augchan42/augchan42.github.io/_posts/2024-03-04-Fortune Telling NFTs.md

 Gen (☶) - Mountain: Represents stillness, stability, and rest.
 Associated with the youngest son, it symbolizes the mountain – unmoving and serene.
 Gen is about contemplation, stopping unnecessary movement, and maintaining inner and outer peace.

 Kun (☷) - Earth: Represents receptivity, nourishment, and the mother.
 It is characterized by strong yin energy and symbolizes the earth, motherhood, and support.
 Kun is about acceptance, devotion, and the sustenance of life.

-**NFT Minting**

-Current thinking is the mint process is revealing a fortune specific to your 4 Pillars of Destiny.
-So you ask your question, enter your birth hour/day/month/year, and a hexagram is reveled, line by line.

-As each line is reveled a partial interpretation is given.
-So the fortune progresses as lines are revealed until all 6 lines in the hexagram are revelead.

-The reason for doing it this way is to teach the fundamentals of Taoism and the I-Ching, yin/yang, elements, and nature.

-**Todos**

-Think about nft collection supply/tokenomics (ERC-404, SPL-22)

-Develop prototype (specialized fortunetelling RAG on top of some LLM)